dschulz13/ecommerce_synthetic/README.md

 # ecommerce_synthetic

-## Setting
+## General information

 The SQL database `ecommerce_synthetic` is a synthetically created database using ChatGPT.
 It contains sales (and related) information from a fictional online music equipment retailer.
+The data is supposed to be messy, thus enforcing some initial data cleaning.

 ## Structure